mikaelkrief/VSTS-DevOps-Labs/kubernetes/readme.md

-# Docker Deployment to Azure Container Service (AKS) using VSTS
+# Docker Deployment to Kubernetes (AKS) using VSTS

 ## Overview

 Container deployment makes it easy to continuously update and improve your applications.
 Create replicable, manageable clusters of containers by orchestrating the continuous integration and deployment of those containers using Kubernetes or DC/OS in Azure Container Service.
 Use Visual Studio Team Services to deploy faster and more reliably by setting up a continuous build to produce and orchestrate your container images.
-This solution is built on the Azure managed services: Azure Container Service (AKS).
-These services run in a high-availability environment, patched and supported, allowing you to focus on your solution instead of the environment they run in.

 [**Azure Container Service (AKS)**](https://azure.microsoft.com/en-us/services/container-service/) is the quickest path from zero to Kubernetes on Azure.
 This new service features an Azure-hosted control plane, automated upgrades, self-healing, easy scaling, and a simple user experience for both developers and cluster operators.
 With AKS, customers get the benefits of open source Kubernetes without complexity and operational overhead.

 This lab shows how to build custom images of ASP.NETCORE web application and deploy to **Azure Container Service (AKS)** using Visual Studio Team Services.
+These services run in a high-availability environment, patched and supported, allowing you to focus on your solution instead of the environment they run in.

-Combination of Team Services and Azure integration with Docker will enable you to:
+Combination of Team Services and Azure will enable you to:

 1. [Build](https://docs.docker.com/engine/reference/commandline/build/) your own custom images using [VSTS Hosted Linux agent](https://docs.microsoft.com/en-us/vsts/build-release/concepts/agents/hosted)
 1. [Push](https://docs.docker.com/engine/reference/commandline/push/) and store images in your private repository
-1. Deploy and [run](https://docs.docker.com/engine/reference/commandline/run/) images in managed Kubernetes setup
+1. Deploy and [run](https://docs.docker.com/engine/reference/commandline/run/) images in managed Kubernetes AKS setup

+In this lab you will:

+- Create an Azure Container Registry (ACR), AKS and Azure SQL server
+- Create VSTS project with .NET Core application
+- Configure endpoints in VSTS to access Azure and AKS
+- Database deployment and configure CD in VSTS
+- Update connection string & ACR in code
+- Enable CI and Update Code to Trigger CI-CD

-Below screenshot helps you understand the VSTS DevOps workflow with Azure Container Service:
+Below screenshot helps you understand the VSTS DevOps workflow with Azure Container Service with AKS:

 <a href="https://azure.microsoft.com/en-in/solutions/architecture/continuous-integration-deployment-containers/" target="_blank">

 ![](images/vstsaksdevops.png) </a>

+- User commits changes to VSTS Git repository where the application code is hosted
+- VSTS will build Docker image **myhealth.web** and push the image to Azure Container Registry tagged with buildID.
+VSTS will publish the Kubernetes [deployment YAML file](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) as a build artifact
+- VSTS release will execute this YAML in the Kubernetes cluster where two deployments and services called **mhc-front** and **mhc-back** are created. **mhc-front** is the application hosted behind a load balancer while **mhc-back** is the [Redis](https://redis.io/) cache
+- Kubernetes cluster will then pull **myhealth.web** image from Azure Container Registry into [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/) and execute the rest of the deployment file instructions (create public endpoints etc.)
+- You will be able to access the application via a browser after successful deployment

+Terminologies used:

+[**Pods**](https://kubernetes.io/docs/concepts/workloads/pods/pod/): A Pod is the basic building block of Kubernetes–the smallest and simplest unit in the Kubernetes object model that you create or deploy.
+A Pod represents a running process on your cluster.

+[**Services**](https://kubernetes.io/docs/concepts/services-networking/service/): A Kubernetes Service is an abstraction which defines a logical set of Pods and a policy by which to access them - sometimes called a micro-service.

+[**Deployments**](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/): A Deployment controller provides declarative updates for Pods

+[**Kubernetes Manifest file**](https://kubernetes.io/docs/reference/kubectl/cheatsheet/): Kubernetes manifests with deployments, services and pods can be defined in json or yaml.
+The file extension .yaml, .yml, and .json can be used.

 ## Pre-requisites